 Kim worked for ten years as a Children’s Entertainer, Entertainments Manager for large companies touring UK and Abroad.
 For seventeen years she was a Performer and consultant for ‘Don’t Touch …Tell’ Drug Awareness touring North Wales Schools.
 From 2000-2008 she was Manager of vocalist James Stone.
 Kim has extensive experience of writing for youth performance and has produced and directed her own plays and musical shows in Rhyl Little Theatre, Clwyd Holiday Parks, Southport/ Liverpool Festival and other events, promotions and occasions.
 Kim is currently Project co-ordinator for The Jamm Lounge Project and Co-ordinator and Project Manager for Changes Project in Rhyl, as well as studying with the Open University.

 Now retired after 50 years in the electrical & building trades.
 Robert has been involved in several youth organisations, Including being GSL of a local Scout group and having performed in two Gang Shows in the now defunct Coliseum Theatre in Rhyl.
 He has only recently stepped down from the Scout District Executive after receiving his 30 years merit award for loyal service.
 Robert also ran a team in the local junior football league for some ten years and was involved with fund-raising.
 He is also active in the Rhyl & District Local History Society in which he has twice been chairman.
 He is currently Captain of the Little Theatre team competing in the local Quiz league.
 Robert is always trying to promote the theatre and is hoping to see it return to its former success with help from his fellow directors and the public.
+Take a look at what Robert has to say about his role here.

 Ann, who was born and bred in Rhyl, has been a member of our Adult Drama Group for the past 5 years.
 The Little Theatre runs through Ann's family with her taid being our resident drummer since the theatre opened.
 Also Ann's late father Gwynfor, her uncle Dilwyn and cousin Ifor (all musicians) have performed here.
 Gwynfor went on to be Moss Empiers M.D for 2 decades, after which he took over the baton for Rhyl's silver band in his retirement.
 Ifor went to join the central band of the RAT, Ann brings a wealth of customer service skills to the theatre as for over 20 years she was cabin crew for British Airways then retrained as Air Traffic Controller, working both in the UK and Middle East, Ann's family is still very much involved in the theatre, as her granddaughter, Holly, has been a member of our Children's Club for 6 years and now Poppy who is 3 has become the seventh family member and joined the Baby Street Club this September.
-SO it really is a family that commits to Rhyl Little Theatre.
+So it really is a family that commits to Rhyl Little Theatre.